African wild dog: Evolution

 The African wild dog possesses the most specialized adaptations among the canids for coat colour and diet and for pursuing its prey through its cursorial (running) ability.
 It has a graceful skeleton, and the loss of the first digit on its forefeet increases its stride and speed.
 This adaptation allows it to pursue prey across open terrain for long distances.
-The teeth are generally carnassial-shaped and its premolars are the largest relative to body size of any living carnivoran with the exception of the spotted hyena.
-On the lower carnassials (first lower molars), the talonid has evolved to become a cutting blade for flesh-slicing, with a reduction or loss of the post-carnassial molars.
+The teeth are generally carnassial-shaped, and its premolars are the largest relative to body size of any living carnivoran with the exception of the spotted hyena.
+On the lower carnassials (first lower molars), the talonid has evolved to become a cutting blade for flesh slicing, with a reduction or loss of the postcarnassial molars.
 This adaptation also occurs in the two other hypercarnivorous canids – the dhole and the bush dog.
-The African wild dog exhibits one of the most varied coat colours among mammals.
+The African wild dog exhibits some of the most varied coat colours among mammals.
 Individuals differ in patterns and colours, indicating a diversity of the underlying genes.
-The purpose of these coat patterns may be an adaptation for communication, concealment or temperature regulation.
-In 2019 a study indicated that the lycaon lineage diverged from Cuon and Canis 1.7 million years ago through this suite of adaptations, and these occurred at the same time as large ungulates (its prey) diversified.
+The purpose of these coat patterns may be an adaptation for communication, concealment, or temperature regulation.
+A 2019 study indicated that the lycaon lineage diverged from Cuon and Canis 1.7 million years ago through this suite of adaptations, and these occurred at the same time as large ungulates (its prey) diversified.
 The findings also suggest that the African wild dog is largely isolated from gene transfer with other canid species.

 The oldest African wild dog fossil dates back to 200,000 years ago and was found in HaYonim Cave, Israel.
 The evolution of the African wild dog is poorly understood owing to the scarcity of fossil finds.
 Some authors consider the extinct Canis subgenus Xenocyon as ancestral to both the genus Lycaon and the genus Cuon, which lived throughout Eurasia and Africa from the Early Pleistocene to the early Middle Pleistocene.
 Others propose that Xenocyon should be reclassified as Lycaon.
 The species Canis (Xenocyon) falconeri shared the African wild dog's absent first metacarpal (dewclaw), though its dentition was still relatively unspecialised.
 This connection was rejected by one author because C. (X.) falconeris lack of the first metacarpal is a poor indication of phylogenetic closeness to the African wild dog, and the dentition was too different to imply ancestry.

+Subsequent studies on the canid genome revealed that the dhole and African wild dog are closely related to members of the genus Canis and that Canis etruscus (the Etruscan wolf) and Canis mosbachensis, ancestors of the grey wolf, are also ancestors of dholes and African wild dogs.

 Another ancestral candidate is the Plio-Pleistocene Lycaon sekowei of South Africa on the basis of distinct accessory cusps on its premolars and anterior accessory cuspids on its lower premolars.
 These adaptions are found only in Lycaon among living canids, which shows the same adaptations to a hypercarnivorous diet.
 L. sekowei had not yet lost the first metacarpal absent in L. pictus and was more robust than the modern species, having 10% larger teeth.